aliiaibragimova/Python-Course-Project-1/README.md

 1. Basic: it can perform the basic operations (+,-, x,÷) on two input numbers.
 2. Scientific: it can perform the basic operations and sqrt, power, sin, cos.
 3. Advanced: it can perform multiple basic operations on multiple input numbers.
-For each calculator a specific class was supossed to be created.
-In this parctucular work the advanced caclulator is creasted without using classes.
+For each calculator, a specific class was supposed to be created.
+In this particular work, the advanced calculator is created without using classes.

 Build With: